본문 바로가기

 The VEU is an exceptional status that allows the supply of U.S.-made equipment without separate approval procedures or time restrictions, as long as certain security conditions are met.
 Until now, Samsung Electronics’ NAND factory in Xi'an, SK Hynix’s DRAM factory in Wuxi, and NAND factory in Dalian had been recognized by the U.S. government as VEUs, enabling them to import U.S. equipment without significant regulation.
 However, at the end of August, the BIS announced it would remove the three Chinese subsidiaries operating these factories from the VEU list.

-This measure was scheduled to take effect 120 days after its publication in the official gazette, starting December 31.
-If implemented as planned, domestic companies’ factories in China would have been required to obtain individual U.S. government approval for every import of U.S.-made equipment from December 31 onward.
+This measure was scheduled to take effect on December 31, 120 days after its publication in the Federal Register on September 2.
+If implemented as planned, the Chinese factories of Korean companies would have needed to obtain individual U.S. government approvals for each import of U.S.-made equipment starting December 31.

-However, with the U.S. government’s decision to ease restrictions, a new system will be introduced that requires separate approval on an annual basis.
-Companies will apply in advance for the types and quantities of semiconductor equipment and parts they need each year, and the U.S. government will determine export approval through a review process.
-While this is more stringent than being included in the VEU list, which grants comprehensive export approval, it is considered less burdensome in terms of operations than having to obtain individual approval for every equipment import.
+However, with the U.S. government’s decision to ease restrictions, a new system will be introduced requiring separate annual approvals.
+Companies will apply in advance for the types and quantities of semiconductor equipment and parts needed each year, and the U.S. government will decide whether to approve exports after review.
+While this process is more stringent than being reinstated on the comprehensive VEU list, it is considered less burdensome than having to obtain individual approvals for each equipment import, thus reducing operational uncertainties.

-The U.S. government estimated that, with the removal of VEU status for Samsung Electronics and SK Hynix’s Chinese factories, the number of annual approvals required would reach 1,000.
-Even if annual equipment exports are allowed, the policy of prohibiting the export of equipment for the expansion or upgrade of factories in China will remain in place.
+The U.S. government estimated that, without VEU status, the annual number of required approvals for Samsung Electronics and SK Hynix’s Chinese factories would reach 1,000 cases.
+Even with annual equipment export approvals, the policy of not permitting equipment shipments for factory expansion or upgrades in China remains in place.

-An industry official stated, "It is unfortunate that there is a set period, but the lack of uncertainty during the approval period is a significant positive.
-Concerns related to the operation and investment in Chinese factories have been somewhat alleviated."
-However, he added, "U.S.-China tensions are expected to intensify further in the era of AI supremacy, and since NAND is produced in China, we cannot be entirely relieved."
+An industry official stated, “Although the set approval period is somewhat disappointing, the removal of uncertainty during the approval period is a major positive.
+Concerns regarding the operation and investment in Chinese factories have been largely alleviated.”
+However, the official added, “U.S.-China tensions are expected to intensify in the age of AI supremacy, and since NAND is produced in China, it is not a situation where we can be completely at ease.”

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.